 A common pitfall is also the implementation of the ground plane.
-As stated earlier, the ground plane is the other half of the antenna, so it is critical to the final performance of the product.
-If the ground plane is either too small, cut up with traces and through-hole components, then it is not going to be able to do its job as an antenna counterpoise.
+As stated earlier, the ground plane is the other half of the antenna, so its size is critical to the final performance of the product.
+If the ground plane is either too small, cut up with traces and through-hole components, then it is not going to be able to work as an effective antenna counterpoise.